dunh-real/MockProject_102024_Nhom4/frontend/readme.md

-This folder is for front-end develop
+this folder is for frontend develop